lukas8219/pokebattle-pokedex/README.md

 `` docker-compose -v ``

-After ensuring you have Docker installed, run :
+After ensuring you have Docker installed, run the 'run.sh' script:

+This scripts only tell gradlew to build the docker image from the SpringBootApplication and run a Docker-Compose image

-`` docker-compose ./deploy/docker-compose.yaml up ``
+`` sh run.sh ``

 # Endpoints